Predicting the Steelers’ 2022 53-man roster: Post-Preseason Week 2

 Changes: None

-Analysis: Well, the Chris Oladokun theory is now shot.
-Oh well.
-I don’t see the Steelers trading Rudolph at this point, so this will be the three who go into the season.
+Analysis: I don’t see the Steelers trading Rudolph at this point, so this will be the three who go into the season.

 Running Back (4)